A Fast, Analytic Empirical Model of the Gaia Data Release 3 Astrometric Orbit Catalog Selection Function: Empirical modeling of Gaia NSS model cascade

 \cite{Penoyre:2020} derived an analytic relationship (their Equation 17) between the astrometric excess noise $\delta \theta$, the source magnitude $G$, photocenter orbit semimajor axis $a_0$, inclination $i$, and eccentricity $e$

-where $\phi_\nu$ is the azimuthal viewing angle of the binary.
-Note that the derivation of Equation \ref{eq:Penoyre20} assumes that there are many observations sampling the full orbital period of the binary during the survey, such that the observations can be time-averaged over the orbit.
+where $\omega$ is the argument of periapse.\footnote{In \cite{Penoyre:2020}, $\omega$ is denoted $\phi_\nu$ and is called the azimuthal viewing angle of the binary.
+We have chosen to use the more standard notation of the Campbell elements.} Note that the derivation of Equation \ref{eq:Penoyre20} assumes that there are many observations sampling the full orbital period of the binary during the survey, such that the observations can be time-averaged over the orbit.

-For an isotropic distribution of $\phi_\nu$, the average value of $\cos^2\phi_\nu$ is 0.5.
-Fixing $\cos^2\phi_\nu$ to 0.5, the astrometric excess noise can be re-written
+For an isotropic distribution of $\omega$, the average value of $\cos^2$$\omega$ is 0.5.
+Fixing $\cos^2$ $\omega$ to 0.5, the astrometric excess noise can be re-written

 Combining Equations \ref{eq:delta theta ruwe} and \ref{eq:delta theta a0} results in a formula for \ruwe\, as a function of source magnitude, photocenter orbit semimajor axis, eccentricity, and inclination: